cgroza/cgroza/README.md

 My work involves assembling human genomes and finding long stretches of DNA that are different between humans, called SVs.
 I then develop tools to genotype these in rare disease cases, map their epigenetic state and associate them with phenotypes.
 I also hunt jumping genes for a living.

-You can check all my research on this topic on [Google Scholar](https://scholar.google.ca/citations?user=DzNAR8YAAAAJ&hl=en).
+You can check all my research  on [Google Scholar](https://scholar.google.ca/citations?user=DzNAR8YAAAAJ&hl=en).

 <!--
 **cgroza/cgroza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.